apache/datasketches-website/docs/AccuracyPlots.md

 ### Accuracy of the Alpha Sketch Family

-Another major sketch family is the Alpha Sketch.
+Another major sketch family is the Alpha Sketch, which leverage the "HIP" estimator.
 Its pitchfork graph looks like the following:

 <img class="doc-img-half" src="{{site.docs_img_dir}}Alpha4KError.png" alt="Alpha4KError" />